 The subject tract and the remainder of the SF-1-NP property south of Penick was included within the ERCRP when it was adopted in May 2013.
 At that time the property was also designated SRD (Special Regulating District) for Future Land Use purposes.
-It was not, however, zoned ERC nor assigned a subdistrict designation, as was the tract along Riverside.
+It was not, however, zoned ERC nor assigned a subdistrict designation, as were the tracts along Riverside.

 With the exception for existing PUDs and public facilities (e.g., school, library, park), nearly all the property within the ERC boundary was zoned ERC and assigned a subdistrict designation.
-This tract is one of those cases where it was not.
+This tract and its SF-1-NP parent tract is one of those cases where it was not.
 However, staff is of the opinion that if some form of development under the ERC zoning designation and under the available ERC subdistricts was not expected, then the property would have been excluded from the adopted ERC boundary, retained its neighborhood plan FLUM designation, and not been assigned SRD.
-In short, if the property was included in the ERC, then it follows that it would be developed under ERC zoning and with an ERC subdistrict designation that provides uses and site development standards.
+In short, if the property was included in the ERC, then it follows that it would be developed under ERC zoning and with an appropriate ERC subdistrict designation that provides uses and site development standards.